SamagraX-Stencil/stencil/packages/nestjs-monitor/README.md

 This project aims to create a `NestJS` interceptor to monitor the `response times` of different APIs in your `NestJS` app.
 Along with support for dynamic creation of Grafana Panels for each instance of the interceptor used in your app.
 </div>

+# THIS PACKAGE IS DEPRICATED AND HAS BEEN MOVE TO `packages/common`.

 ## Usage

 The usage of this interceptor needs you to have a the following services running: